10 Common Cooking Mistakes (and How to Fix Them Fast)

 9. Using Too Much Oil

-Use just enough oil to lightly coat the pan.
-You can always add a little more if needed.
+Use enough to lightly coat the pan.
+Add more only if needed.

 10. Rushing the Process